KArbeRes/MagentaA11yV2/public/content/documentation/web/component/expander-accordion.md

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a header
+How to test a expander accordion

-GIVEN THAT I am on a page with a header landmark
+GIVEN THAT I am on a page with a expander accordion

 1. Keyboard for mobile & desktop

-   - WHEN I use the tab key to enter the web browser window I SEE focus is strongly visually indicated on interactive components
+   - WHEN I use the tab key to move focus to an expander I SEE focus is strongly visually indicated
+   - THEN when I use the spacebar and/or enter key to activate the expander I SEE the hidden content is revealed

 2. Desktop screenreader

    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND

-   - I use the tab key to enter the web browser window
+   - I use the tab key to move focus to an expander

-   - I HEAR It is discoverable with screenreader shortcuts as header/banner landmark
+      - I HEAR its purpose is clear

-   - I HEAR It typically contains the name and primary navigation of the website
+      - I HEAR it identifies its role of a button or details
+      - I HEAR it expresses its state (expanded/collapsed)
+   - THEN when I use the spacebar and/or enter key to activate the expander I HEAR the hidden content is revealed

 3. Mobile screenreader

    - WHEN I use a mobile screenreader (Talkback, VoiceOver) AND

-   - I swipe to focusable elements in the header
+   - I swipe to focus on a button

-   - I HEAR It is discoverable with screenreader shortcuts as header/banner landmark
+      - I HEAR its purpose is clear

-   - I HEAR It typically contains the name and primary navigation of the website
+      - I HEAR it identifies its role of a button or details
+      - I HEAR it expresses its state (expanded/collapsed)
+   - THEN when I doubletap with the button in focus I HEAR the intended action occurs

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/expander-accordion](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/expander-accordion)